haltu/muuri/README.md

 <h3><a id="grid-event-move" href="#grid-event-move" aria-hidden="true">#</a> <i>event</i>: move</h3>

-Triggered after `grid.move()` is called or when the grid is sorted during drag.
-Note that this is event not triggered when an item is dragged into another grid.
+Triggered after `grid.move()` is called or when the grid items are sorted during drag.
+Note that this event is not triggered when an item is dragged into another grid (see `send` / `beforeSend` / `receive` / `beforeReceive` for that).

 **Arguments**